wp-plugins/dotmailer-sign-up-widget/readme.txt

 == Upgrade Notice ==

 = 2.1 =
-* Smashed out a fix for Jquery Min File, upgraded version to fix conflict
+* Fix for Jquery Mini File, upgraded version to fix conflict

 = 2.0 =
 * Using the new Settings API.